 The most important aspect of developing a successful Omnichannel strategy is consistency.
 Customers look for items across many platforms before making a purchase, requiring businesses to deliver seamless purchasing experiences across all of their products and services.

-However, one of the key E-Commerce problems for merchants are evaluating and interpreting consumer interactions across all touchpoints and using this information to create a consistent and seamless customer experience.
-These is one of the major reasons to work on your operations strategy.
+However, one of the key E-Commerce problems for merchants is evaluating and interpreting consumer interactions across all touchpoints and using this information to create a consistent and seamless customer experience.
+This is one of the major reasons to work on your operations strategy.

 6. Competing with Others